 Rights at School

 Within the law, there are specific procedural safeguards to protect your child's rights.
-If you and the school disagree on the placement, educational program or other areas surrounding your child's education, you may want to utilize one or more of the following approaches:
+If you and the school disagree on the placement, educational program or other area related to your child's education, you may want to utilize one or more of the following approaches:

-- Discussion or conference with school staff.
-Staff may include the teachers, counselors or principal.
+- Discussion or conference with teachers, counselors or principal.

 - An Individualized Education Plan (IEP) review.
 You may request an IEP review at any time.

 - Negotiation or mediation.
-Mediation is a voluntary process as described in IDEIA in which a neutral third person (mediator) assists parties (parents and the school) to work together to resolve their dispute.
+Mediation is a voluntary process as described in IDEIA in which a neutral third party (a mediator) assists parties (parents and the school) in working together to resolve their dispute.
 All states must have a mediation process that meets the requirements of IDEIA, including maintaining a list of qualified mediators and bearing the cost of the mediation process.
 Neither party is required to use mediation.
 The mediator cannot force either party to accept a resolution to the dispute.
 If a mutually satisfactory agreement is reached on some or all of the issues, a written agreement is set forth.
 Discussions that occur in mediation are confidential and may not be used as evidence in subsequent proceedings.
 Mediation must be available as a dispute resolution option, but may not be used to deny or delay the parental right to a due process hearing.